adamabdelhamed/klooie/src/klooie/klooie/Controls/ReadmeTemplate.md

 ﻿The types in this folder represent the built-in controls that you can use in your applications.

+## Label

+Labels are the most basic controls.
+They display text.
+By default, labels cannot be focused.
+If the Text property of the label is unstyled (default foreground and background color) then the control's Foreground and Background properties will be applied to the text.
+If the Text property is a styled ConsoleString then the text's style will be used.

+//#LabelSample

 ## Button

 A button can be 'pressed' with the enter key when it has focus.
 It also supports a shortcut key that can be pressed even when the button does not have focus.